Yabhi07/HDLBITS-/README.md

 </p>

 This repository contains my solutions to all the problems of the HDL-Bits Verilog problem set.<br>
-At the time of making this, the problem set had a total of 178 questions.
+ the problem set had a total of 178 questions.

-## Contributors
-Adarsh Pal - <adarshpal999@gmail.com>